Anita Dunn: Obama campaign

-White House Communications Director
+White House Communications Director, and Mao Zedong Controversy

 Dunn served as interim White House Communications Director from April to November 2009.

-She took the lead in the Obama administration's criticism of the Fox News Channel.
+She took the lead in the Obama administration's criticism of the Fox News Channel, leveling harsh criticisms against its apparent bias in favor of the Republican Party and against Bill Ayers and ACORN.

-In October 2009, she appeared on CNN's Reliable Sources and was asked to discuss a statement she made to Time magazine regarding Fox News, "it's opinion journalism masquerading as news."
-She responded by saying, "if you were a Fox News viewer in the fall election, what you would have seen would have been that the biggest stories and biggest threats facing America were a guy named Bill Ayers and something called ACORN.
-The reality of it is that Fox News often operates almost as either the research arm or the communications arm of the Republican Party."
-She added, "And it's not ideological.
-Obviously, there are many commentators who have conservative, liberal, centrist, and everybody understands that.
-But I think what is fair to say about FOX and certainly the way we view it is that it really is more a wing of the Republican Party."

-Following her statements, Glenn Beck played on his show a portion of a speech Dunn gave at a high school graduation, during which she referenced Mao-Tse-Tung and Mother Teresa as two of her "favorite political philosophers".
-Beck stated that the speech revealed Dunn as a Maoist, while Dunn stated that her reference was meant to be ironic, and was a quote borrowed from Lee Atwater.
+Dunn made controversial comments in reference to Mao Zedong that drew the ire of conservative media during a June 2009 commencement address at St. Andrew’s Episcopal High School, in Washington, D.C.
+Said Dunn: "The third lesson and tip actually come from two of my favorite political philosophers: Mao Zedong and Mother Teresa.
+[They're] not often coupled with each other, but the two people that I turn to most to basically deliver a simple point, which is, you're going to make choices.
+You're going to challenge, you're going to say, 'Why not?'.
+You’re going to figure out how to do things that have never been done before."
+Dunn replied to the criticism: "The Mao quote is one I picked up from the late Republican strategist Lee Atwater from something I read in the late 1980s, so I hope I don't get my progressive friends mad at me. ...
+The use of the phrase 'favorite political philosophers' was intended as irony, but clearly the effort fell flat -- at least with a certain Fox commentator whose sense of irony may be missing."

-Dunn left her interim post at the end of November 2009 and was replaced by her deputy Dan Pfeiffer.
+Dunn left her interim post one month following the comments, at the end of November 2009 and was replaced by her deputy Dan Pfeiffer.

+Between campaigns

 After leaving the White House, Dunn rejoined SKDK.
-Although working for a lobbying firm, White House records show that Dunn maintained strong connections with the administration where visited over 100 times since her departure in 2009.
+During this interim, Dunn was known as "a close friend of President Obama."
+Although working for a lobbying firm, White House records show that Dunn maintained strong connections with the administration, having visited over 100 times between her departure in 2009 and 2012.
 At the same time the firm announced a "major expansion" emphasizing strategic communications and advocacy work for business.
 The firm added about a dozen Obama administration insiders as the firm's staff doubled in size.
 Among the major clients the firm took on were General Electric, AT&T, Time Warner, and Pratt & Whitney.
 In particular, SKDKnickerbocker corporate clients have included such controversial companies as the for-profit Kaplan University and TransCanada Corp., the developer of the Keystone XL pipeline.
-At the same time that Kaplan Education hired SKDK to block Obama's crackdown on predatory for-profit colleges, Dunn was known as "a close friend of President Obama."